Fly fishing vs regular fishing, can you tell the difference? If you can’t you’re in the right place.

 But the average angler who hasn’t every really touched a conventional or fly fishing rod a lot, probably wonders what the real difference is between fly fishing and spin fishing.

-In spin fishing, heavy lures are used to entice fish to bite.
-While these lures sometimes mimic smaller fish, they often serve to trigger a predatory instinct, or to irritate fish until they eat it.
+In regular fishing, you use weighted fishing bait and lures to propel the line out.
+Heavy lures are used to entice fish to bite.
+While these lures sometimes mimic smaller fish, they often serve to trigger a predatory instinct or to irritate fish until they eat it.

 So, when casting a lure, the lure itself provides the weight for the cast.
 Thin fishing line trails the lure, instead of carrying it to the destination.
 Or, to put it another way, all the energy generated in a spinning cast is done so by the weight of the lure.

-Without a lure on the end of it, a spinning rod doesn’t have the innate flexibility to cast fishing line.
+Without weight on the end of it, a spinning rod doesn’t have the ability to cast the fishing line.